 Diluted earnings per share for our Common stock assumes the conversion of all of our Class B common stock into Common stock as of the beginning of the fiscal year; therefore, no allocation of earnings to Class B common stock is required.
-At December 31, 2017, 2016 and 2015, our outstanding Class B common stock was convertible into 2,601,996, 2,711,811 and 2,699,710 shares of our Common stock, respectively.
+At December 31, 2018, 2017 and 2016, our outstanding Class B common stock was convertible into 2,581,627, 2,601,996 and 2,711,811 shares of our Common stock, respectively.

-Diluted earnings per share excluded 11,664, 31,839 and 67,014 shares for the years ended December 31, 2017, 2016 and 2015, respectively, related to stock options with an exercise price per share greater than the average market value, resulting in an anti-dilutive effect on diluted earnings per share.
+Diluted earnings per share excluded 74,270, 11,664 and 31,839 shares for the years ended December 31, 2018, 2017 and 2016, respectively, related to stock options with an exercise price per share greater than the average market value, resulting in an anti-dilutive effect on diluted earnings per share.

-3. OTHER COMPREHENSIVE GAIN (LOSS)
+4. OTHER COMPREHENSIVE (LOSS) INCOME

-Other comprehensive gain (loss) consists of the foreign currency translation adjustment associated with our Canadian operations' use of the Canadian dollar as its functional currency and changes in the unrealized gains (losses) on cash flow hedging instruments and available-for-sale securities.
-The tax effects allocated to each component of other comprehensive loss were as follows:
+Other comprehensive (loss) income consists of the foreign currency translation adjustment associated with our Canadian operations' use of the Canadian dollar as their functional currency and changes in the unrealized gains (losses) on cash flow hedging instruments and equity securities.
+The tax effects allocated to each component of other comprehensive (loss) income were as follows: